vgurianov/uml-sp/docs/annotations.md

 It's necessary create a simulation model of dialog.

 ## 1. Define goals modeling and requirements to simulator
 In UML2 SP this step is a *Requirement* workflow.
-Use-Case model is an artefact of *Requirement* workflow.
+A Use-Case model is an artefact of *Requirement* workflow.

 **Goal:** What will Mr. Brown answer?<br/>
 **Plan of experiment:** observe Mr. Brown and Mr. Goldsmith dialog.<br/>